In Feet First

 Posted May 15, 2014

-Many names have been applied to the sexual love of feet including foot fetishism, foot worship, and foot partialism.
-Others see the behaviour as a sexual paraphilia.
-For instance, both Dr. Anil Aggrawal (in his book Forensic and Medico-legal Aspects of Sexual Crimes and Unusual Sexual Practices) and Dr. Brenda Love (in her Encyclopedia of Unusual Sex Practices) describe individuals who have a pronounced interest in (and derive sexual pleasure and arousal from) feet as having podophilia.
+Many names have been applied to the sexual love of feet, including foot fetishism, foot worship, and foot partialism.
+Others see the behavior as a sexual paraphilia.
+For instance, both Dr. Anil Aggrawal (in his book, Forensic and Medico-legal Aspects of Sexual Crimes and Unusual Sexual Practices) and Dr. Brenda Love (in her Encyclopedia of Unusual Sex Practices) describe individuals who have a pronounced interest in (and derive sexual pleasure and arousal from) feet as having podophilia.
 [It is also worth noting that there are some individuals who have a pronounced interest in feet for aesthetic (attractiveness) reasons but without any sexual motive.
-Such people would not be classed as either foot fetishists or podophiles in the definitions provided by Dr. Aggrawal and Dr. Love].
+Such people would not be classed as either foot fetishists or podophiles in the definitions provided by Dr. Aggrawal and Dr. Love.]

-In a previous blog on sexual fetishism more generally, I wrote about a study led by Dr G. Scorolli (University of Bologna, Italy) on the relative prevalence of different fetishes using online fetish forum data.
-It was estimated (very conservatively in the authors’ opinion), that their sample size comprised at least 5000 fetishists (but was likely to be a lot more).
-Their results showed that there were 44,722 members of online fetish forums with a fetishistic and/or paraphilic sexual interest in feet (47% of all ‘body part’ fetishists that they encountered) Among those people preferring objects related to body parts, footwear (shoes, boots, etc.) was the second most preferred (26,739 online fetish forum members; 32% of all ‘objects related to body parts) just behind objects wore on the legs and/or buttocks (33%).
+In a previous blog on sexual fetishism, I wrote more generally about a study led by Dr. G. Scorolli (University of Bologna, Italy) on the relative prevalence of different fetishes using online fetish forum data.
+It was estimated (very conservatively in the authors’ opinion), that their sample size comprised of at least 5,000 fetishists (but was likely to be a lot more).
+Their results showed that there were 44,722 members of online fetish forums with a fetishistic and/or paraphilic sexual interest in feet (47 percent of all "body part" fetishists that they encountered).
+Among those people preferring objects related to body parts, footwear (shoes, boots, etc.) was the second most preferred (26,739 online fetish forum members; 32 percent of all "objects related to body parts"), just behind objects wore on the legs and/or buttocks (33 percent).
 A 2006 report by AOL (called The Sexmind of America) ranked all fetish search words and phrases used by their subscribers and found that the most common fetish searched for related to feet.

-In her sexual encyclopedia, Dr. Brenda Love states that in relation more specifically to foot fetishism that:
+In her Sexual Encyclopedia, Dr. Brenda Love states in relation more specifically to foot fetishism that:

-The neurologist Professor Vilayanaur Ramachandran believes that podophilia may arise because the feet and genitals occupy adjacent areas of the brain’s somatosensory cortex.
+Professor Vilayanaur Ramachandran, a neurologist, believes that podophilia may arise because the feet and genitals occupy adjacent areas of the brain’s somatosensory cortex.
 He believes that there may be some “neural crosstalk” between the two brain areas.
 An interesting study published in a 1989 issue of Psychological Reports by Dr. James Giannini and his colleagues speculated that the incidence of foot fetishism may increase as a response to epidemics of sexually transmitted diseases (STDs).
 They noted that there were significant increases in the sexual interest concerning feet during STD epidemics dating back to the 12th century.
 More recently, there was a marked increase in foot fetishism during the period of the current AIDS epidemic and is viewed by such enthusiasts as a safe-sex alternative.
-Dr. Aggrawal in his 2009 book Forensic and Medico-legal Aspects of Sexual Crimes and Unusual Sexual Practices wrote that:
+Dr. Aggrawal, in his 2009 book Forensic and Medico-legal Aspects of Sexual Crimes and Unusual Sexual Practices, wrote that:

-Compared to many other types of sexually fetishistic behaviour, foot fetishism has received a fair amount of empirical attention both in the academic and clinical literature, and this may be because foot fetishes are more prevalent than most other types.
+Compared to many other types of sexually fetishistic behavior, foot fetishism has received a fair amount of empirical attention, both in the academic and clinical literature, and this may be because foot fetishes are more prevalent than most other types.
 Most podophiles appear happy and contented with their sexual preference and as a consequence do not generally seek treatment.

 Aggrawal A. (2009).
 Forensic and Medico-legal Aspects of Sexual Crimes and Unusual Sexual Practices.
 Boca Raton: CRC Press.